 It’s much easier if you use a little body chemistry, to keep your appetite in check and this is where protein comes in.

 The power of protein

 As a rule, protein foods tend to fill you up.

 Ironically, the MOR receptors do actually work like a MORE switch.

 Opioids are normally associated with happy head feelings, not gut feelings – think heroin and morphine.

-The hepatic portal vein.
-The hepatic portal vein is responsible for transporting the nutrients and things that have been fished out the intestine to the liver.
+The hepatic portal vein is responsible for transporting the nutrients and things, that have been fished out the intestine to the liver.
 The liver then cooks up a storm, dishing out nutrients to the rest of the body.

 Bits of protein jam up MORs

 When proteins, such as meat and milk are digested, they get broken down into smallish bits of protein, referred to as peptides.
 As these peptides make their way from the intestine to the liver, they encounter the MOR receptors, which are embedded in the portal vein wall.

 Now it turns out, some of them slip inside the nooks and crannies of the MOR receptors.